Luke Lillingstone: Later life

 Lillingstone was refused the purchase price of his regiment, and this led to the forced sale of his estate, Ferriby Grange, North Ferriby, in the East Riding of Yorkshire.
 Lillingstone was married twice, first to Elizabeth, daughter of Robert Sanderson of Bonnel, who died on 18 Oct.
 1699.
 His second wife was Catherine, daughter and heiress of Colonel Hassell of Kirby Grindalyth, Yorkshire.
 Neither marriage produced a male heir and Lillingstone's estates of North Ferriby and Kirby Grindalyth passed to his sister's son, Luke Bowden, who took the name of Lillingstone, and whose granddaughter married and gave her surname to Abraham Spooner in 1797.
-Abraham Spooner Lillingstone was a son of the banker Isaac Spooner and brother-in-law to William Wilberforce by his sister Barbara Ann Spooner.
+Abraham Spooner Lillingstone was the son of the banker Isaac Spooner and brother-in-law to William Wilberforce by his sister Barbara Ann Spooner.
 Lillingstone died on 6 April 1713, and a monument to his memory was erected in the parish church of All Saints, North Ferriby.
 The monument features life-size effigies of Lillingstone and his second wife.